Muskangupta15223/BridgeLabz-Training/README.md

 ### 📆 Day 3 : Programming Elements in Java
 (Date : 18 Dec 2025)

--Studied Java programming elements:
+- Studied Java programming elements:
   - Variables and data types
   - Operators
   - User input and output
 - Solved practce problems based on program
 - Commited and pushed solutions to the repository.